 Do the same for the download manager after tapping on the hamburger menu > Show System.

-Stopping these apps will stop all the services running by Play store and download manager, these are necessary services to run the play store.
+Stopping these apps will stop all the services running by the Play Store and download manager; these are necessary services to run the play store.

-Now, restart your phone to run these services again, if there is misconfiguration then it will go away.
-After the restart, check if you are able to download or not.
+Now, restart your phone to run these services again; if there is misconfiguration, it will go away.
+After the restart, check if you can download it or not.

 5. Reset App Preference To Fix Waiting For Download Error

-This method can reset app preferences for all the installed apps including system apps so try this method only if other methods don’t work.
-App preferences including-
+This method can reset app preferences for all the installed apps, including system apps, so try this method only if other methods don’t work.
+App preferences include-

 - Disabled Apps